Emq17/osTicket-Post-Installation-Configuration/README.md

 # Admin Panel

-**Welcome to osTicket!
-Let's start setting up your admin panel for efficient support ticket management.**

 > **Note***
 >**Admin vs Agent:** *The Admin panel is used by the Administrator of the osTicketing System carrying out tasks like setting up the tickets, defining roles & SLA's, and general administrative duties (ex.
 Sys Admins) whereas Agent is used by the Workers (Helpdesk Professionals) who actually uses the platform instead of setting things up and solving user problems.*